 What is a personal statement?

 Your personal statement is a critical component of your law school applications.
-After your LSAT score and CGPA, many schools focus on your personal statement.
+After your LSAT/GRE score and CGPA, many schools focus on your personal statement.
 It is the only “interview” you get for most law schools.
 Schools use your personal statement to determine the strength of your writing skills and whether you will be a positive addition to their law school community.

 How long is a personal statement?